-- 1. Check with the local arrangements committee regarding budget and number of hotel reservation forms.

-- 2. Check on President's plaque.

-- 3. Check on supply of name badge holders.
+- Check with the local arrangements committee regarding budget and number of hotel reservation forms. - 2.
+Check on President's plaque. - 3.
+Check on supply of name badge holders. - 4.
+Check with the President and Secretary-Treasurer on registration fees established by the Executive Committee at the summer board meeting. - 5.
+Schedule Apex Title Submission Database for President-Elect, President and Proceedings Editor by August 1.